 The second two parameters take in

-null, PSPDFKit assumes that all annotations or form fields should be exported.
+HashSet, PSPDFKit assumes all annotations or form fields should be exported.

-Much like the import XFDF, with export XFDF it is also possible to inherit from
+Much like the import XFDF, with the export XFDF, it’s also possible to inherit from

 WritableDataProvider to implement custom writers for encryption.

 Adobe Acrobat can export annotations into XFDF.
 The export menu is part of the Comments tool and is accessed by opening the tool in the sidebar.